 The Carl S. Knopf award is bestowed annually on the Willamette undergraduate student who has written the best term paper or senior thesis dealing directly with the ancient world or with the reception of ancient cultures worldwide in later time periods.

 Papers are read anonymously by a small committee of CASA core faculty members selected by the CASA director.
 Papers are judged with respect to original thinking, excellent writing and research skills, and familiarity with important disciplinary conventions.
-Winners are encouraged to submit their winning paper to the Oregon Undergraduate Conference in Classics or to Willamette University's Student Scholarship Recognition Day, both in April.
+Winners are encouraged to submit their winning paper to the Willamette University's Student Scholarship Recognition Day in April.
 The award carries a monetary prize in the amount of $250.

 Please submit papers for consideration electronically (as an attached .pdf) to

 Reyna Meyers Administrative Program Coordinator for the Center for Ancient Studies and Archaeology